pmservice/style-transfer/README.md

    cf push -f bx_manifest.yml
    ```

-Application will be available on bluemix.
+Application will be available on IBM Cloud.